 Between each stage the paint is allowed to setup.
 The last stage is the adding of some details.
 The support was a prepared masonite board that had been given a lead oil paint ground and toned with black and yellow ocre.
-I'll post the finished piece in a couple of weeks as soon as I can get the last details inserted.
+The finished piece has a few more details inserted.
+After I let this set awhile I may change it some esp. the background.

 My wife and I dropped in on the Lexington Art Leagues “Kentucky Nude” biennial show last Friday the 6th.

 It was a large show with over 80 pieces by 50 artists from around the state.